 3. Customer Service

 Should you encounter any problems, having a helpful human being on your side can certainly ease the process.
-There’s few things worse than dealing with a customer service phone line – especially the kind with robotic menus where you realise you pushed the wrong button 3 questions ago.
+There are few things worse than dealing with a customer service phone line – especially the kind with robotic menus where you realize you pushed the wrong button 3 questions ago.
 Assuming an online retailer even lets you return flawed frames, you may end up being the one who has to pay those extra shipping costs.
-Dealing with a brick and mortar establishment means you can form relationships with the opticians there, and you have someone to rely on if your new product doesn’t work out.
+Dealing with a brick-and-mortar establishment means you can form relationships with the opticians there, and you have someone to rely on if your new product doesn’t work out.

 There are many reasons why one of your friends may prefer an online glasses retailer, and another relies on their local one-stop-shop Optometrist and optical retailer.
 You have to decide what will work best for you and your eyes.
 At Bard Optical, we are happy to help you with all your vision care needs – even if that means purchasing your frames online.
 Our doctors would still love to see you – and make sure you’re completely satisfied with how you see the world.